scthornton/ai-security-analyst-rag/README.md

 🛡️ **Security Hardening** - Adversarial detection, PII redaction, source verification 🌐 **Production Ready** - Streamlit app with Docker deployment 📚 **Educational** - Clear explanations and visualizations throughout

+## Learning Path

+**New to RAG?** Start here:

+1. [RAG From Scratch by LangChain](https://github.com/langchain-ai/rag-from-scratch) - Excellent introduction to core RAG concepts (indexing, retrieval, generation)
+2. Return to this repo for security-focused advanced techniques and production deployment

+**Already know RAG basics?** Start directly with Notebook 1 to see how RAG applies to security applications with advanced retrieval methods, security hardening, and production-ready architecture.

 ## What You'll Learn